Why would Turo need additional photos to verify my information?

 - A clear photo of the payment card that you most recently uploaded on Turo

-- To protect your privacy, you may cover up the last four numbers on your card
+- To protect your privacy, you may cover up all but the last four numbers on your card

 - Make sure the name on the card, the expiration date, and the last 4 digits are visible.